 Vaping is quite convenient for medical marijuana users because it provides faster pain relief and control of the temperature at which THC is released, which in turn provides different effects.
 Smoking weed takes just as long to feel the effects, but the smoke is much harsher on the lungs than vapor.

-For How Long Does THC Linger in Your System?
+How Long Does It Take For THC To Leave Your System?

 Here’s the thing, even though the effects of weed when you vape last for a few hours, THC will linger in your system, especially if you’re a heavy user.
 After consumption, your body breaks THC down into byproducts known as metabolites which stay in your system for a while.
 With prolonged consumption, they accumulate in your body and linger until your body eliminates them on its own.
 Light users will typically take less amount of time to eliminate THC after marijuana use.